monomelodies/monad/README.md

 etc. version of Monad ready for use.
 So, you'll need to make sure your web server of choice can access it.
 Let's assume your site lives under `./httpdocs` and your admin should be available under `./httpdocs/admin`.
-Monad will then assume it lives under `./httpdocs/admin/monad`.
+Monad will then assume it lives under `./httpdocs/monad` (i.e., `/path/to/admin/../monad/`).
 Your best option is to just add a symlink to the `dist` folder under that alias:

-    $ cd /path/to/httpdocs/admin
+    $ cd /path/to/httpdocs/admin/../
     $ ln -s /path/to/monad/dist ./monad

-If you want to name your `admin` folder `slartibarfast` or whatever, that's fine by us (see further down on how to set the base path).
+If you want to name your `admin` folder `slartibarfast` or whatever, that's fine by us.
+Monad doesn't by design care where it lives; all paths are relative.

 In the `dist` folder, you'll notice an `index.html`.
 You could write your own, but this is Monad's default and generally works like a charm.
 The `/admin/` path